 Unfortunately, it may have DNS and WebRTC leaks as well.

 The installation is pretty straightforward unless you want the mobile versions, which are only available as a 7-day trial version for a start.

 Similarly to our Avast SecureLine VPN review, we can state that Betternet is one of the easiest-to-use VPN clients.
 If you are using the free Betternet VPN client, you simply click the “Connect” button and you will be connected to a US VPN server automatically.

 Unfortunately, there’s not much to customize in the free version.
 You either connect to or disconnect an automatically assigned VPN server.
 It can’t get any simpler; well, until mind-reading apps rule the virtual world.

-If you are using the premium version, you can click the Select Virtual Location button and choose from the 10 available countries.
+If you’re using the premium version, you can click the Select Virtual Location button and choose from the 10 available countries.
 There are also 7 server locations in the US to select from.
 With the Betternet VPN client you don’t even need to disconnect before choosing another server; simply change the location and the replacement takes place automatically.

 From a certain angle, this is a real plus for Betternet.
 This VPN app is really easy to use.

-On the other hand, though, let’s not forget about the more tech-savvy users and hackers who would definitely like more control over their privacy.
+On the other hand, though, let’s not forget about the more tech-savvy users who would definitely like more control over their privacy.
 For them, we advise finding a more serious premium VPN service provider.